cbdp/100-days-of-code/log.md

 **Today's Progress**: Completed a quick objects project.
 Continued PhaserJS lessons.

 **Notes**: Wanted to reaffirm objects before continuing, so I did a small project from the basic js codecademy course on objects.
 It's dawned on me, that if I want to get 100% on the course and potentially get the certification, I'll need to finish all the basic projects.
 Rest of the hour was spent on building small paint-by-numbers game.

+### Day 86: July 4, 2020
+#### 72 minutes
+##### Codecademy PhaserJS and gatsby docs

+**Today's Progress**: Rewrote a PR for the gatsby docs.
+Continued PhaserJS lessons.

+**Notes**: Spent a bit of time on the pull request, then started making an adventure game a la the swords and sorcery books.
+Not done yet, will be tomorrow.

+### Day 87: July 5, 2020
+#### 60 minutes
+##### Codecademy PhaserJS and Docker

+**Today's Progress**: Installed Docker.
+Continued PhaserJS lessons.

+**Notes**: I'd like to play around a bit more with Docker when I've got time, but not right now I don't think.
+I created a small arcade style game with phaserJS today, it went pretty well, a little too well maybe, but it works and it's quite fun.
+The exercise has a few ways to 'challenge yourself' at the end of it, so I think I might do that, just to reaffirm some of what I've learned.
+I highly doubt you'll see anything from me on the top 10 game scorelist soon tho :D

+### Day 88: July 6, 2020
+#### 62 minutes
+##### Codecademy PhaserJS

+**Today's Progress**: So tired I nearly died, but finished regardless.

+**Notes**: Following along building a space invader clone.
+Right now it's not working, maybe tomorrow.
+Nothing is displayed at least, could be a bad connection on my part?
+(Nope.
+It's a bug!)

+### Day 89: July 7, 2020
+#### 120 minutes
+##### Codecademy PhaserJS

+**Today's Progress**: Continued PhaserJS lessons.

+**Notes**: Finished my space invaders clone.
+It works OK, not perfect, but very playable.
+Spent most of today searching for a bug, which turned out to be either an extra .this, a misplaced comma, a missing () on a method or all three.
+Happy with the end result tho.

+### Day 90: July 8, 2020
+#### 60 minutes
+##### Codecademy PhaserJS

+**Today's Progress**: Continued PhaserJS lessons.

+**Notes**: Nothing much to say.
+Learning about animations right now.
+I can't decide if learning phaserJS is a waste of time or not, it's not likely to be at all relevant in the future, but there are some basic JS things like objects, classes, etc., which I refresh while doing it, so hopefully that weigh up.

+### Day 91: July 9, 2020
+#### 68 minutes
+##### Codecademy PhaserJS

+**Today's Progress**: Continued PhaserJS lessons.

+**Notes**: Realised I have codecademy pro until 26 July 2020.
+That's about another two weeks.
+I should probably spend that time a little more wisely than playing around with PhaserJS?
+Still finished a game tho and the course is nearly done, so might as well complete it.
+Just a few more lessons to go covering visual effects.
+Final project looks to be a sort of doodle jump-y game, so that could be fun.
+I also checked the LÔVE Lua framework thing for game designing and it actually looks quite similar to the syntax in PhaserJS, if not exactly Javascript.

+### Day 92: July 10, 2020
+#### 110 minutes
+##### Codecademy PhaserJS

+**Today's Progress**: Continued PhaserJS lessons.
+Helped with HTML.

+**Notes**: Completed a sorta platformer while learning about PhaserJS camera and effects.
+Pretty fun and not that far from supermario!
+That took an hour, then I spent nearly the same amount of time helping a fellow 100daysofcode-coder, who couldn't get a landing page to pass on freecodecamp.
+Turns out it wanted anchor links to id="x", not name="x", tho both worked, only one passed the tests.

+### Day 93: July 11, 2020
+#### 112 minutes
+##### Codecademy PhaserJS

+**Today's Progress**: Completed PhaserJS lessons.
+Completed Basic JS course.

+**Notes**: Last phaserJS project was a bit of a let down, but I could spend more time on it later?
+Also realised I lacked the lessons on transpilation and browser compatibility from the basic JS course, so jumped in and finished those off.
+Takeaways below:

+- ES5 — The old JavaScript version that is supported by all modern web browsers.
+- ES6 — The new(er) JavaScript version that is not supported by all modern web browsers.
+The syntax is more readable, similar to other programming languages, - and addresses the source of common bugs in ES5. caniuse.com — a website you can use to look up HTML, CSS, and JavaScript browser compatibility information.
+- Babel — A JavaScript package that transpiles JavaScript ES6+ code to ES5.
+- npm init — A terminal command that creates a package.json file.
+- package.json — A file that contains information about a JavaScript project.
+- npm install — A command that installs Node packages.
+- babel-cli — A Node package that contains command line tools for Babel.
+- babel-preset-env — A Node package that contains ES6+ to ES5 syntax mapping information.
+- .babelrc — A file that specifies the version of the JavaScript source code.
+- "build" script — A package.json script that you use to tranpsile ES6+ code to ES5.
+- npm run build — A command that runs the build script and transpiles ES6+ code to ES5.

+Steps needed to set up a project for transpilation:
+Initialize your project using npm init and create a directory called src Install babel dependencies by running npm install babel-cli -D npm install babel-preset-env -D
+Create a .babelrc file inside your project and add the following code inside it:
+{
+  "presets": ["env"]
+}
+Add the following script to your scripts object in package.json:
+"build": "babel src -d lib"
+Run npm run build whenever you want to transpile your code from your src to lib directories.